View the UC Open Access Policy (adopted July 24, 2013).

 |June 2015||Harvesting tool implemented for remaining UC campuses, contingent on Senate reviews, funding|

 Do faculty need to notify publisher(s) about this policy?

-The UC libraries have notified nearly 200 publishers about the policy and the license granted therein to UC to make articles openly accessible.
-If Authors wish, they may also submit an addendum when signing the publisher’s copyright agreement to remind publishers about the policy.
+The UC libraries have already notified nearly 200 publishers about the policy and the license granted therein to UC to make articles openly accessible.
+If authors wish, they may also submit an addendum when signing the publisher’s copyright agreement to remind publishers about the policy.
 Simply fill in the fields on the Addendum request form and send it to the publisher along with the publication agreement.
 Please note: the license to UC will have force whether or not an addendum is used.